nickrallison/obsidian-python-scripter/README.md

  - Add your python scripts in the format specified in the requirements section.
  - Once Obsidian starts, your commands will be added to the commands window and can be run as you would like.
+ - In the above example, there would be 2 commands added:
+ 	- Run example
+  	- Run example2.py